 Many would prefer a hay bin that fit inside the cage, not out (it can get messy).
 The supplied water bottle is prone to leaks.

-Lots of room for one guinea pig.
-Owners like the covered area, and praise how easy the cage is to set up.
+Lots of room for 1 guinea pig.
+Owners like the covered area and praise how easy the cage is to set up.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.